techbrett/OfficeDocs-SkypeForBusiness/Teams/tmr-meeting-recording-change.md

 ## Viewing permissions

 For **non-Channel meetings**, all meeting invitees, except for external participants, automatically get a personally shared link.
 The meeting organizer must explicitly add external participants to the shared list.
+If the meeting is forwarded, only those automatically added to the meeting chat thread will receive the recording link.
+To ensure performance, the total number of chat thread members should remain below 1000.
+Consequently, if a meeting is forwarded to a group, only some members will be added to the chat.
+If forwarded to an individual, they will be added to the meeting chat thread unless the total chat members exceed 1000.
+- For large meetings, there is another limitation in ODSP: If the meeting have more than 250 participants, some of them will not receive recording file permissions automatically.
+If you are excluded, please ask recording owner to add you to the shared list.

 For **Channel meetings**, permissions are inherited from the owners and members list in the channel.